Hasri Ainun Habibie: Second Lady of Indonesia (1998)

 In 1996, First Lady Siti Hartinah died and her eldest daughter Tutut was appointed to replace her as acting First Lady.

 Suharto appointed Habibie as his second-in-command in 1998, and the parliament elected them as president and vice-president.
 Ainun thus became Second Lady and leader of Dharma Wanita (held by a First Lady, but there was no First Lady at the time, because First Lady Siti Hartinah had died).
 She later became its official leader in May 1998.

 First lady (1998–1999)

 Suharto was on a state visit to Cairo when demonstrators stormed the House of Representatives' office buildings.
 Suharto quickly returned to Indonesia and resigned his position as president, leaving the position to Habibie.
 Ainun thus became first lady.
 Ainun became chairperson of all organizations associated with the first lady, including Dharma Wanita and YKBRP.
 In 1999, the parliament declined to accept Habibie's presidential responsibility speech and elected Abdurrahman Wahid as the next president.

 Death

-In January 2010, Ainun was admitted to the Ludwig Maximilians-Universität Hospital in Munich, Germany for intensive care for her ovarian cancer.
+In January 2010, Ainun was admitted to LMU Munich, Germany for intensive care for her ovarian cancer.
 After several operations, she died on 22 May in the same year.
 Her body was sent back to Jakarta and buried in the Kalibata National Heroes' Cemetery on 25 May in a military funeral ceremony conducted by President Susilo Bambang Yudhoyono.